 It is prudent for nurses who are working in collaboration with other health-care professionals to provide cosmetic procedures to confirm that each health-care professional has adequate individual professional liability protection.

 CNPS beneficiaries can contact CNPS at 1-800-267-3390 to speak with a member of CNPS legal counsel.
 All calls are confidential.

 - For example, see the Nurses Association of New Brunswick position statement on “Cosmetic Medical Procedures” (October 2014).

-- For example, see the Nova Scotia College of Nursing’s position statement on “The Role of Registered Nurses in Cosmetic Procedures: BOTOX and Dermal Fillers” (2013).
+- For example, see the Nova Scotia College of Nursing’s position statement on “NURSES WHO PROVIDE AESTHETIC SERVICES TO CLIENTS” (2013).

 - Nurses Association of New Brunswick position statement, Cosmetic Medical Procedures, August 2019; British Columbia College of Nursing Professionals, Scope of Practice for Nurse Practitioners, Cosmetic Treatments.

 - For example, the College of Nurses of Ontario recommends that records of nursing services be retained for a minimum of 10 years after the nurse-client relationship is terminated.

 - Eligible nurses are members in good standing with a CNPS member organization, or who have registered individually for beneficiary status with the CNPS.
 See cnps.ca/eligibility for details.